-Sheen was observed from 10 January around the wreck, caused by bunker fuel released as it was being cut up.
+On 10 January, patches of oil were observed around the wreck, caused by bunker fuel released as it was being cut up.
 This fuel oil was contained in the fore part, under the hold, and could not be recovered during pumping.

 The dismantling of the ship was completed on 26 January 2012.
 Sand screening operations around the deconstruction site followed.

-The cost of dismantling the wreck and restoring the beach will be covered by the Turkish ship manager in order to restore the site to its initial condition by 6 April 2012 at the latest.
+The cost of dismantling the wreck and restoring the beach were covered by the Turkish ship owner.

 Name: TK Bremen